-Woman deposes: Met Major Gogoi on Facebook, went to hotel on free will
+Woman deposes: Met Major Leetul Gogoi on Facebook, went to hotel on free will

 The Chief Judicial Magistrate (CJM), Srinagar, has asked the police to furnish the status report on the detention of Major Leetul Gogoi with a woman from a Srinagar hotel.
 In her deposition before the Magistrate, the woman has said that she met the Army officer of her “own free will”, and that they “knew each other” for quite some time.

 “…SHO Police Station Khanyar to submit report in light of application by 30-05-2018 through Chief Prosecuting Officer (CPO) Srinagar,” CJM Srinagar directed the police on the application filed by human rights activist Ahsan Untoo.
 In his application, Untoo has questioned police’s role in the case and prayed for direction to the police to furnish the status report of the case before the court.

 Jammu and Kashmir Police has recorded the statement of the woman, who was detained along with Major Gogoi, before a city Magistrate under Section 164 of CrPC.
 She is reported to have stated that she came to the hotel of her “free will”.
 She told the magistrate that she knew Major Gogoi and wanted to spend some time with him.